rubin-dp0/cst-dev/AMM_detritus/nb9a_command_line.rst

     No quantum graph generated or pipeline executed.
 The --show option was given and all options were processed.

 Notice that the printed configuration parameter value is indeed ``False`` i.e., not the default value...great!
-The second configuration parameter that you need to change can be passed to ``pipetask run`` in the exact same way, by simply adding a second ``-c`` argument whose line in the full shell command would look like
+The second configuration parameter that you need to change can be passed to ``pipetask run`` in exactly the same way, by simply adding a second ``-c`` argument whose line in the full shell command looks like:

 .. code-block::